-WHEREAS the Senate of the United States of America by their resolution of August 17, 1960, two-thirds of the Senators present concurring therein, did advise and consent to the ratification of the said treaty, together with the said protocol;
+WHEREAS the Senate of the United States of America by their resolution of August 8, 1957, two-thirds of the Senators present concurring therein, did advise and consent to the ratification of the said treaty, together with the said protocol;

-WHEREAS the said treaty, together with the said protocol, was ratified by the President of the United States of America on August 29, 1960, in pursuance of the said advice and consent of the Senate and was duly ratified on the part of the Government of Pakistan;
+WHEREAS the said treaty and protocol were ratified by the President of the United States of America on August 30, 1957, in pursuance of the aforesaid advice and consent of the Senate, and have been duly ratified oil the part of the Republic of Korea;

-WHEREAS the respective instruments of ratification of the said treaty and protocol were duly exchanged at Karachi on January 12, 1961;
+WHEREAS the respective instruments of ratification of the said treaty and protocol were duly exchanged at Seoul on October 7, 1957;

-WHEREAS it is provided in Article XXIV of the said treaty that the treaty shall enter into force one month after the day of exchange of instruments of ratification and in the said protocol that the provisions thereof shall be considered integral parts of the treaty;
+AND WHEREAS it is provided in Article XXV of the said treaty that the treaty shall enter into force one month after time day of exchange of ratifications, and it is provided in the said protocol that the provisions thereof shall be considered integral parts of the said treaty;

-Now, THEREFORE, be it known that I, John F. Kennedy, President of the United States of America, do hereby proclaim and make public the said treaty, together with the said protocol, to the end that the same and every article and clause thereof may be observed and fulfilled in good faith on and after February 12, 1961, one month after the day of exchange of instruments of ratification, by the United States of America and by the citizens of the United States of America and all other persons subject to the jurisdiction thereof.
+Now, THEREFORE, be it known that I, Dwight.
+D. Eisenhower, President of the United States of America, do hereby proclaim and make public the said treaty and the said protocol to the end that the same and every article and clause thereof may he observed and fulfilled in good faith on and after November 7, 1957, one month after the day of exchange of ratifications, by the United States of America and by the citizens of the United States of America and all other persons subject to the jurisdiction thereof.